hyperledger-labs/splice/cluster/images/docs/src/app_dev/operating/deployment.rst

     * deploy a web-server hosting the app user UI
     * instruct your validator node to host your app Daml package

+A concrete example of hosting an application can be found in :doc:`./deployment_example`.

 ..
 TODO(M1-41): add instructions on how to set up auth & IAM integration